makoto/frontier.js/README.md

 		  pageTracker._trackPageview(url);
 		});

-- Send back to server
+- Send back to server (You can have /logger API end point to log all client activities)

 		$.eventWatcher().bind('click', function(result){
 		  $.ajax({